scrapy/parsel/README.rst

    :alt: Coverage report

-Parsel is a BSD-licensed Python_ library to extract and remove data from HTML_ and XML_ using XPath_ and CSS_ selectors, as well as JSON_ using JMESPath_, optionally combined with `regular expressions`_.
+Parsel is a BSD-licensed Python_ library to extract data from HTML_, JSON, and XML_ documents.

+It supports:

+-   CSS_ and XPath_ expressions for HTML and XML documents

+-   JMESPath_ expressions for JSON documents

+-   `Regular expressions`_

 Find the Parsel online documentation at https://parsel.readthedocs.org.